oscardsoto/BlazorSessionProvider/README.md

   ```
   This will NOT delete all the sessions stored in the application.

-You can't manage sessions in the method `OnInitialized` or `OnInitializedAsync`, because BlazorSessionProvider use JavaScriptInterop to get the key session in the browser.
+You can't manage sessions in the method `OnInitialized` or `OnInitializedAsync`, because BlazorSessionProvider use (by default) JavaScriptInterop to get the key session in the browser.

 ```csharp
 protected override async Task OnInitializedAsync()